You’ve probably heard about NFT images if you’re part of the online creative community. Social media is abuzz with the acronym NFT.

 But this is a risk whenever photographers and artists upload their work to online platforms.
 Their work is at risk of being stolen.
 Some websites do take measures to prevent this.
 But for anyone using a computer mouse, it’s easy to download online content.

 This NFT business may sound complicated.
-And to be honest—it is.
-The world of cryptocurrencies is complex and difficult to navigate.
-And most NFT creators are members of the art world and not day traders.
+And to be honest, it is.
+The cryptocurrency world is complex and difficult to navigate.
+And most NFT creators are members of the art world, not day traders.

 Cryptocurrencies are booming.
 It might seem like a great place to invest.
 But the foundations are unstable.
 It could be another capitalist bubble that’s about to burst.
 If you’re unsure, then it’s best to stay clear.
-Or, at the very least, do your research first.
+At the very least, do your research first.

-NFTs are taking the art world by storm.
-But it’s far some a get-rich-quick solution for photographers and creatives.
-There are the listing fees and risks of under-selling or not selling at all.
+NFT images are taking the art world by storm.
+But it’s far from a get-rich-quick solution for photographers and creatives.
+There are the listing fees and risks of underselling or not selling at all.
 There are cheaper platforms, but they have fewer users.